local-first-web/auth/README.md

 - **Authentication**, using signature challenges
 - **Invitations**, using a Seitan token exchange
 - **Multi-reader encryption**, using lockboxes
-- **Key revocation and rotation**, using an acyclic directed chain of keys and lockboxes
+- **Key revocation and rotation**, using an acyclic directed graph of keys and lockboxes

 Each user is assigned a set of cryptographic keys for signatures, asymmetric encryption, and symmetric encryption.
 These are stored in their device's secure storage.